 I agree this is confusing, but it is allowed and not a bad practice.

 Unlike primary keys, foreign keys can contain duplicate values.
 Also, it is OK for them to contain NULL values.

 Indexes aren’t automatically created for foreign keys; however, as a DBA, you can define them.

 A table is allowed to contain more than one foreign key.
-In the PersonPhone table can you find the other foreign key (see answer at end of article)?
+In the PersonPhone table can you find the other foreign key (see the answer at end of the article)?

 Finding Primary and Foreign Keys in Object Explorer

 When you use SSMS you’ll find all sorts of helpful information in the object explorer.
 You don’t have to dig deep to find the primary keys.
 When you show a table’s columns, but clicking on the Columns folder, the primary key columns have gold keys next to them.